omgnetwork/elixir-omg/docs/morevp.md

 Mallory has therefore caused Bob to lose `exit bond`, even though Bob was acting honestly.
 We want to mitigate the impact of this attack as much as possible so that this does not prevent users from receiving funds.

+#### Honest transaction retries attack

+Retrying a transaction that has failed for a trivial reason is not safe under MoreVP.

+Scenario is:
+1. Honest Alice creates/signs/submits a transaction `tx1`
+2. This fails, either tacitly or loudly - `tx1` doesn't get included in a block
+3. Alice is forced to in-flight exit, even if she just made a trivial mistake (e.g. incorrect fee)
+4. If instead Alice retries with amended `tx2`, then she opens an attack on her funds:
+    - if the child chain is nice, `tx2` will get included in a valid, non-withheld block, all is good
+    - if the child chain decides to go rogue, Alice is left defenseless, because she double-spent her input, i.e. she can't in-flight exit neither `tx1` nor `tx2` anymore

+See [Timeouts section](docs/morevp.md#Timeouts) for discussion on one possible mitigation.
+However, due to uncertainty of timeouts in MoreVP, other mitigations for the retry problem might be necessary.

 ##### Mitigations for Honest Exit Bond Slashing